Value Added at A Level

 The quality of the teaching at Bishop’s Stortford College is such that we are able to improve, often significantly, the results students achieve.
 Without undue pressure, students are inspired and encouraged.
 Their learning is often self-driven: we are a place where it is normal, or ‘cool’, to study and to work hard.

-Our Value Added scores are consistently high and for 2016 put us in the top 10 percentile when rated against other schools in the UK – both state and independent.
+Our Value Added scores are consistently high and for 2021 put us in the top 3 % when rated against other schools in the UK (both state and independent included in the CEM cohort).
 This is something we are justifiably proud of.